<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 Less Social Interaction at Home

-Without extended family living under the same roof, children often miss the everyday bonding that comes from growing up with cousins or having grandparents close by.
+Without extended family living under the same roof, children often miss out on the everyday bonding that comes from growing up with cousins or having grandparents nearby.
 These interactions help kids learn to share, cooperate, and understand different age groups.
 Grandparents often pass down stories, traditions, and values, while cousins bring play, companionship, and a sense of belonging.

 More Parental Pressure